NYCU-iTron/kiborpc-2025/docs/notes/navcam.md

 # NavCam

-A camera equipped by Astrobee to capture images of the environment.
+A camera on Astrobee to capture images of the environment.

 ---